macelik/moswamanual/docs/source/results.rst

 The Overall Workflow
 --------------------

 The overall worflow of MoSwA is illustrated in the Figure below.
-MoSwA Web as well as the stand alone version will output 6 files.
+MoSwA Webserver, as well as the stand alone version, will output 6 files.
 We will describe each of them in here.

 .. figure:: figs/Fig1_v1.png